and heard her as she rushed around the corners of our house

 and felt her wringing raindrops from the clouds.

-I've seen her fingertips rippling a sunset reflection;
+I've seen her fingertips ripple a sunset's reflection;

 sometimes she sprinkles sun's light like glitter on the water.